BinaryMoon/album/readme.txt

 = Does this theme support any plugins? =

-Album includes support for [Styleguide](https://wordpress.org/plugins/styleguide/) - a plugin that allows you to change fonts, and colours in WordPress themes.
+Terminal includes support for [Styleguide](https://wordpress.org/plugins/styleguide/) - a plugin that allows you to change fonts, and colours in WordPress themes.

-Album includes support for most features in [Jetpack](https://wordpress.org/plugins/jetpack/), including Infinite Scroll, Featured Content, and Site Logo.
+Terminal includes support for most features in [Jetpack](https://wordpress.org/plugins/jetpack/), including Infinite Scroll, Featured Content, and Site Logo.

 == Changelog ==